 The Transfer Drive (T:) is a shared storage space that anyone with a CSDE Windows account may use.
 Think of it as a large, temporary, public storage location.
 The T: area is a great way to share nonsensitive and nonessential data.
 To do this, simply create a new folder and copy your file into it.
 This is often easier than emailing a file.
 Just keep in mind that T: is meant for temporary storage only, so it is not backed up and can be viewed by anybody with a CSDE account.

-CSDE computer users may request a CSDE project folder in the R: drive to share data with other users by emailing csde_help @u.washington.edu—we do our best to set up the folder that same day but sometimes it may take longer or we may need to get more information from the requesting user.
-In the request, please provide the following information:
+CSDE computer users may request a CSDE project folder in the R: drive to share data with other users by filling out our Project Folder Request form.
+We do our best to set up the folder that same day but sometimes it may take longer or we may need to get more information from the requesting user.

 This project folder will reside on a CSDE network file server and will therefore be backed up daily.
 In addition, we’ll configure it in such a way that only the members of your group have access to the folder.